zainsattar18/PokeDex/README.md

 #### MVP
 -Use an API to properly retrieve data from an external source.

 -Have a function Search/Drop down bar that retrieves a Pokemon when searched for.

 -Allow the user to search for a new Pokemon without having the data from the past search show up.

 -Display two characteristics of the Pokemon (ex.
-Height, Weight, etc) -Show a photo of the search Pokemon
+Height, Weight, etc)

+-Show a photo of the search Pokemon

 #### PostMVP

 -Display more than two characteristics of a searched Pokemon.

--Display the evolution cycle of a search Pokemon, if applicable.
+-Display the evolution cycle of a searched Pokemon, if applicable.

--Display a photo of both the front and back of search Pokemon
+-Display a photo of both the front and back of searched Pokemon

 ## Project Schedule